MicrosoftDocs/SupportArticles-docs/support/mem/intune/integrate-cisco-ise-intune.md

     ```

    For more information about the KeyCredentials complex type, see [KeyCredential Type](/previous-versions/azure/ad/graph/api/entity-and-complex-type-reference#keycredential-type).
-5. Save the the json file, and then select **Upload** to upload it to Azure.
+5. Save the json file, and then select **Upload** to upload it to Azure.

 ## Get the endpoints to configure Cisco ISE